A Users Guide to Kale Growing

 When you have a vegetable garden, you should consider planting kale.
 Kale is very rich in iron and other nutrients like Vitamins A and C. When it comes to healthy eating, kale should definitely be included in your diet.

-When you decide you are planting kale, you need to start the plants indoors if it is early in the season.
-Growing kale isn’t too demanding of a job.
-Simply cover the kale seeds with half an inch of soil and keep it moist to germinate.
-They do best this way.
+- When you decide you are planting kale, you need to start the plants indoors if it is early in the season.
+Simply cover the kale seeds with half an inch of soil and keep it moist to germinate; they do best this way.
 After all chance of frost has passed you can transplant the seedlings into the ground outdoors.

 Growing kale is pretty simple.
 They only take about two months to mature.
 Since they take so little time, you can start a couple of batches early, a couple more later in the summer and a couple in the fall.
 This gives you fresh kale plants to pick from for about six months or so.